 No Arc Length Sensitivity issues with automated TIP TIG.

-THERE IS NO OTHER ARC PROCESS THAT CAN DELIVER HIGHER MANUAL OR AUTOMATED WELD QUALITY: Costly NDT will be utilized on most TIG and MIG welds to primarily reveal lack of weld fusion and excess weld porosity.
+I DOUBT IN THE 21st CENTURY THAT THERE WILL BE ANY OTHER ARC WELD PROCESS THAT CAN DELIVER HIGHER MANUAL OR AUTOMATED WELD QUALITY: Costly NDT will be utilized on most TIG and MIG welds to primarily reveal lack of weld fusion and excess weld porosity.
 In contrast to DCEN TIG welds, or from any available MIG Spray or Pulsed MIG welds, the higher TIP TIG weld pool energy generated with any all position TIP TIG welds, should always enable the best possible weld fusion potential and always the lowest weld porosity formation potential.
 Always remember that apart from attaining the highest manual or automated weld quality potential, TIP TIG will also always enables the lowest possible weld heat input.
 And now think about what that does for mechanicals, for corrosion, distortion, stresses and cracking concerns.

 Please note when comparing TIP TIG with Pulsed MIG, that the TIP TIG welds not only provides much greater arc temperatures, the TIP TIG weld are also protected by an inert gas.
 So in contrast to MIG, with TIP TIG there are no CO2 or O2 reactions that always influence MIG weld porosity and MIG weld surface cleaning.
 Also with the Reverse Polarity (RP) Pulsed MIG weld, most of the MIG weld energy is highly focussed in the arc plasma, which is necessity to melt the MIG wire.